biskwikman/jpn-atlas/README.md

 <a href="#japan/japan.json" name="japan.json">#</a> <b>japan/japan.json</b> [<>](https://unpkg.com/jpn-atlas@1/japan/japan.json "Source")

 This file is a [TopoJSON *topology*](https://github.com/topojson/topojson-specification/blob/master/README.md#21-topology-objects) containing three geometry collections: <i>municipalities</i>, <i>prefectures</i>, and <i>country</i>.
-The geometry is quantized using [topojson-client](https://github.com/topojson/topojson-client/blob/master/README.md#quantize), projected using [d3.geoAzimuthalEqualArea](https://github.com/d3/d3-geo#geoAzimuthalEqualArea), projected to fit a 850x680 viewport, and simplified.
+The geometry is quantized using [topojson-client](https://github.com/topojson/topojson-client/blob/master/README.md#quantize), projected using [d3.geoAzimuthalEqualArea](https://github.com/d3/d3-geo#geoAzimuthalEqualArea) to fit a 850x680 viewport, and simplified.
 The topology is derived from the Geospatial Information Authority of Japan's [Global Map Japan](http://www.gsi.go.jp/kankyochiri/gm_japan_e.html), published in 2016.
 Prefecture boundaries are computed by [merging](https://github.com/topojson/topojson-client/blob/master/README.md#merge) municipalities, and country boundaries are computed by merging prefectures.

+The TopoJSON data assigns each municipality and prefecture an administrative code that can be found under the `id` feature.
+For instance, the administrative code for Sapporo City is 01100.
+So the Sapporo feature has an associated `id : 01100` object within it.
+[The official source for the administrative codes](http://www.soumu.go.jp/denshijiti/code.html) is only in Japanese.
+However, Nobu Funaki has a created a handy github repository called [list-og-cities-in-japan](https://github.com/nobuf/list-of-cities-in-japan), which generates this information in English.

 <a href="#japan/japan.json_municipalities" name="japan/japan.json_municipalities">#</a> *japan*.objects.<b>municipalities</b>